Greece-Malakasa (photo by globaldetentionproject.org).jpeg

 In Greece, the pre-removal Detention Centers are located in the following areas:

-Persons applying for asylum at the Reception Centers of Malakasa and Diavata might also be restricted in these premises for a maximum of 25 days to undergo reception and identification procedures and examine their asylum.
+Persons applying for asylum at the Reception Centers of Malakasa and Diavata might also be restricted in these premises for a maximum of 25 days to undergo reception and identification procedures and have their asylum claim examined by the authorities.

 You might also be detained in police stations and other police offices throughout the country.